CWALabs/SkyCMS/Docs/StorageConfig.md

 Cloudflare R2 is S3-compatible.
 With SkyCMS you’ll provide your Account ID, bucket name, and S3-style credentials (Key ID/Secret).

 Quick setup guide: see [Cloudflare R2 access keys for SkyCMS](./Cloudflare-R2-AccessKeys.md) to find your Account ID and bucket, and to generate an S3 API token (read/write/delete).
+For edge/origin-less hosting with Cloudflare, see [Cloudflare Edge Hosting](./CloudflareEdgeHosting.md) for instructions on binding your R2 bucket and configuring Cloudflare Rules (no Worker required).

 Format the connection string for R2 storage in the following manner.
 Note it requires an Account ID, Bucket name, Key ID and Key Secret: